SLAA1234/AI-Project/README.md

 In Regression project models are built to analyze the relations between Boston's house price and the other 13 influential factors.

-Dataset: housing.csv (this csv file is under this repository)
+Dataset: housing.csv (this csv file is under this repository).
+To download the file: open the file, click Raw, and then save as housing.csv.

 Data can also be download from https://www.kaggle.com/vikrishnan/boston-house-prices